juanbermudez/convoy-mvp/docs/implementation/supabase/overview.md

 2. **Supabase Client**: A client configuration that connects to the Supabase project and provides access to the database.

-3. **Memory Context Provider (MCP)**: A set of functions that enable efficient retrieval and traversal of the knowledge graph for AI context.
+3. **Context Service**: A set of functions that enable efficient retrieval and traversal of the knowledge graph for AI context.

 4. **React Hooks**: Custom hooks that make it easy to access the Memory Bank from React components.